1.3. Stochastic Gradient Descent¶

 For regression the default learning rate schedule is inverse scaling (learning_rate='invscaling'), given by

-where and are hyperparameters choosen by the user via eta0 and power_t, resp.
+where and are hyperparameters chosen by the user via eta0 and power_t, resp.

 For a constant learning rate use learning_rate='constant' and use eta0 to specify the learning rate.